cassanderfischer/school/MiddleSchool/7th Grade/Math/3d shapes.md

  $11.94 = r^2$

- -  .
-All thats left is the new volume and the unknown radius.
+ -  All that's left is the new volume and the unknown radius.
 In order to get the radius you need to find the root of it.
 Remember, you are multiplying the radius twice, that is why you need to find the root.
 Use a calculator for this part.
 Root looks like this,
   $\sqrt{\smash[b]{r^2}}$

 - The calculator now gives you the value of r.